coli-saar/coli-saar.github.io/deamrcorpus.md

 <br>

 **Modality** The meaning of modal markers, such as modal verbs, are mapped to a matching predicate frame that approximates the modal semantic meaning as illustrated below.
-Further, To handle MPs in DeAMR, we introduce a set of six new labels that leverage the existing :mode-role to indicate grammatical mood: suprised, conclusive, confirmation- seeking, irony/sarcasm, confirming and resigning.
+Further, to handle the meaning of modal particles in DeAMR, we introduce a set of six new labels that leverage the existing :mode-role to indicate grammatical mood: suprised, conclusive, confirmation- seeking, irony/sarcasm, confirming and resigning.

 <center>